Blazam-App/docs.blazam.org/docsource/user/notifications.md

 When an object is deleted.

 ### Modify
-When any field is changed, barring password changes and group membership changes.
+When any field is changed, except for password changes and group membership changes.

 ### Group Assignment
 When an object is assigned or unassigned from a group, a notification will be sent.